 In December 2022, FASB Issued Accounting Standard Updated No. 2022-05 "Financial Services-Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts (LDTI)".
-The amendments in Update 2018-12 require that an insurance entity apply a retrospective transition method as of the beginning of the prior fiscal year if early application is elected.
+The amendments in Update 2018-12 require that an insurance entity apply a retrospective transition method as of the beginning of the earliest period presented or the beginning of the prior fiscal year if early application is elected.
 It amends in this Update the LDTI transition guidance to allow an insurance entity to make an accounting policy election on a transaction-by-transaction basis.
 The Board is issuing this Update to reduce implementation costs and complexity associated with the adoption of LDTI for contracts that have been derecognized in accordance with the amendments in this Update before the LDTI effective date.
 Without the amendments an insurance entity would be required to reclassify a portion of the previously recognized gains or losses to the LDTI transition adjustment because of the adoption of a new accounting standard.
 This Update affects insurance entities that have derecognized contracts before the LDTI effective date.
 For public business entities that meet the definition of a U.S. Securities and Exchange Commission (SEC) filer and are not smaller reporting companies, LDTI is effective for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
 Early application is permitted.
-The Company does not expect that ASU 2022-05 have an impact on the Company's consolidated financial statements and related disclosures.
+The Company evaluated the impact that ASU 2022-05 has on the Company's consolidated financial statements and related disclosures, as a result of the evaluation the impact of the adoption is not material.